Head shaking in horses.

-It is widely believed that head shaking in horses is caused by some sort of hyperactivity of some of the facial nerves, the trigeminal nerve in particular.
+- It is widely believed that head shaking in horses is caused by some sort of hyperactivity of some of the facial nerves, the trigeminal nerve in particular.
 This results in vertical head shaking, usually in a violent manner, for most horses.
-It should be noted that there is typically a trigger that sets of the nerve and causes the horse to shake his head. (there are also a slew of other possibilities here, so bear with me!)
+It should be noted that there is typically a trigger that sets off the nerve and causes the horse to shake his head.
+There is also a slew of other possibilities here.

-Here’s where it get confusing.
-Head shaking triggers can include the following - light, dust, insects, pressure from tack, exercise, and even sounds and smells.
-There is also some evidence that suggest head shaking is related to some of the rhino viruses that affect horses.
+- Head shaking can be triggered by many things – light, dust, insects, pressure from tack, exercise, and even sounds and smells.
+There is also some evidence that suggests head shaking is related to some of the rhinoviruses that affect horses.

-So how do you figure things out if you are a horse owner with a head shaking horse?
-As with most things horse, your special guy will be different from other horses, so do some great record keeping and try and decipher some patterns.
-Then, you and your Veterinarian and team can rule out some stuff.
+- As with most things horse, your special guy will be different from other horses, so do some great record-keeping and try and decipher some patterns.
+Then, you and your veterinarian and the team can rule out some stuff.